pandagrouppl/subuno-php-api/README.md

 ```php
 $client->execute(['t_id' => 213]);
 ```
+##### 4. Using QueryBuilder and DataObjects #####
-##### 4. You can also use QueryBuilder and DataObjects (which is recommended) to build request that will be send to Subuno API.
-There are three types of data objects that represents different types of information proceed by Subuno API: #####
+You can also use QueryBuilder and DataObjects (which is recommended) to build request that will be send to Subuno API.
+There are three types of data objects that represents different types of information proceed by Subuno API:
 ```php
 \PandaGroup\SubunoApi\DataObject\BillingInformation
 \PandaGroup\SubunoApi\DataObject\OrderInformation